 Avoiding walking your pup when the temperature is at its peak.
 Try to get out for a walk early in the day or in the evening, when the sun isn’t at full strength.
 If you’ve got an active canine who likes to hike or jog with you, early morning is ideal to avoid overheating.
 Be sure to bring plenty of water – for both you and your pup – on outdoor excursions.

-Provide access to water and shade
+Provide Access to Water and Shade

 Whenever your pup is spending time outside in hot weather, be sure they have access to plenty of clean drinking water and shady areas.
 Because dogs can’t regulate their body temperature the way humans can, they rely on staying hydrated to keep cool.
-Put out an extra bowl of water, and consider adding some ice cubes to the bowl!

-Keep your pup inside during the hottest parts of the day, and give them indoor breaks after spending time outside, to prevent against heatstroke and also sunburn.
+Keep your pup inside during the hottest parts of the day, and give them indoor breaks after spending time outside, to prevent heatstroke and also sunburn.
 Be careful not to over-exercise your dog when temperatures are high; many pups are energetic and don’t know when to slow down!
-Aim to make your house as cool as possible with AC and fans, to help your dog (and yourself!) stay comfortable and healthy.
+Aim to make your house as cool as possible with AC and fans to help your dog (and yourself!) stay comfortable and healthy.

-Go swimming
+Go Swimming

 Swimming is a great way to exercise your pup while keeping cool!
 For a day of fun in the sun, consider breaking out the hose and filling a shallow wading pool for a cool place for supervised play.
 Dog pools and kiddie pools are convenient and inexpensive options for giving your pup their own backyard water park.